 Stress at work is something we all experience to some extent and can be a positive when it helps us stay motivated and get things done.
 However, too much stress is harmful to our health, putting us under both physical and emotional strain and leading to sickness and depression.

 A counsellor or psychotherapist can help you to discuss and understand your work-related stress that you can live more fully in the present.
-If your thanatophobia is connected to depression and anxiety, they will also work with you on these issues.

 Stress at work is something we all experience to some extent, and can be a positive when it helps us stay motivated and get things done.
 However, too much stress is harmful to our health, putting us under both physical and emotional strain and leading to sickness and depression.

 Stress is a physical reaction of the sympathetic nervous system.
 When our body perceives there is a threat, it reacts with a 'fight or flight' response, producing larger amounts of hormones like cortisol and adrenaline.
 While the alertness and rush of energy this can provide is useful in a serious crisis and likely served us well historically, it's often not helpful with most modern daily stressors.

 On the other hand, our modern and advanced understanding of stress has given us better knowledge on how to control and limit its onset.
 A stress reaction can often be viewed as a choice made by our decision to view a situation as a challenge or manageable.

 Stress in the workplace is very common.
 Stress is behind 40% of all work-related illnesses in the UK, proving an issue for both employees, employers, and the economy.

 Research from the Health and Safety Executive Committee (HSE) highlights industries such as education, defense, social work, public administration, and human health as recording the highest rates of workplace stress within the UK.
 Nursing, teaching, and welfare, and housing advising were highlighted as the most stressful occupations.